-Growing from a tiny railroad service center in the desert at the beginning of the century to the country’s fastest growing metropolis at the end of the same century, Las Vegas was made possible by the ease of access to water, a great transport network and some pretty shrewd entrepreneurship.
+Growing from a tiny railroad service centre in the desert at the beginning of the century to the country’s fastest-growing metropolis at the end of the same century, Las Vegas was made possible by the ease of access to water, a great transport network and some pretty shrewd entrepreneurship.

-As Nevada’s economic centre and largest city (around 352 square kilometers) ‘Vegas’ has twice the number of people outside the city limits as within them and is the only major city in the American West to have been founded in the 20th century.
-A place of vast casinos, impressive hotels, and world class entertainment, Las Vegas is as unique and diverse as those that visit in their tens of millions each year.
+As Nevada’s economic centre and largest city (around 352 square kilometres) ‘Vegas’ has twice the number of people outside the city limits and is the only major city in the American West to have been founded in the 20th century.
+A place of vast casinos, impressive hotels, and world-class entertainment, Las Vegas is as unique and diverse as those that visit in their tens of millions each year.

 Wealth is visibly on show – If you want to see the largest glass pyramid in the world, Vegas has it, as well as one of the largest hotels in the country which boasts more than 5,000 rooms.
 ‘Sin City’ services a wide array of impulses and addictions which has helped it to grow into an economic power that outstrips the output of whole countries.

 It was in the early 1940s that Bugsy Siegel* arrived in Las Vegas and knew the city was going to prove ripe pickings for the mob and organized crime.
 With finance from the East Coast Gangster Meyer Lansky, Siegel and his friend, Moe Sedway, were in control of the race wire dissemination services, where they would provide the results of horse races to clients.
 This proved as successful as they anticipated, resulting in them moving to gamble where they took over El Cortez Downtown Las Vegas and the Strip.